 - The user that started the program etc.

 Here you can also use the VirusTotal embedded tool.
 As shown below by clicking on submit.
 SysInteranl supports VirusToal which allows users to query VirusTotal for files running on their PCs.
-See for more info https://blog.malwarebytes.com/cybercrime/2014/01/process-explorer-now-including-virustotal-support/
+See this link for more information.

 Under the Disk and Network, you can view the Network I/O and disk I/O etc as shown below.